MrKampla/eiffel-evm-indexer/README.md

 };
 ```

-Now, if you use docker, please restart the container.
-After that you should be able to access your endpoint at `/api/custom-endpoint`.
+You should be able to access your endpoint at `/api/custom-endpoint`.

 ## Custom event handlers (actions)

 You can add a custom logic that will be run on every batch that was indexed.
-You can create your own actions by adding them to the `src/indexer/actions` directory.
+You can create your own actions by adding them to the `./actions` directory.
+This directory has to be in the same directory from which you will be running the indexer command.
 Event handler file has to `export default` an object with the following structure:

 ```ts
 interface Action<DBType = unknown, BlockchainClientType = unknown> {